-Narcolepsy has been reported in children as young as two years; however, the peak onset is 15 years, with a less pronounced peak at 36 years.
+Narcolepsy has been reported in children as young as two years; however, the peak onset is 15 years, with a less pronounced peak at 36 years. of age and typically begins between 7 and 25 years of age.
 The classic pentad of narcolepsy consists of excessive daytime sleepiness (EDS), cataplexy, hypnagogic and/or hypnopompic hallucinations, disrupted nocturnal sleep, and sleep paralysis.
 Children rarely manifest all five classic symptoms; restlessness and over-activity may be more common than EDS.
 Academic deterioration, inattentiveness, and emotional lability are common.
 Serial MSLTs may be required for diagnosis, and multiple confounding factors may be involved.